CopperEgg/up_and_responsetime/README.md

 ```ruby
 ruby up_and_responsetime.rb APIKEY [options]
 ```
-Substitute APIKEY with your CopperEgg User API key.
+Substitute APIKEY with your Uptime Cloud Monitor User API key.
 Find it as follows:
 Settings tab -> Personal Settings -> User API Access

 Your command line will appear as follows: